-In addition to the formal reviews of the game prototype by the scientific staff we also conducted game playability testing.
+In addition to the formal reviews of the game prototype by the scientific staff, we also conducted game playability testing.
 This quality control effort routinely tested new and existing game features in the prototype, created bug reports for items that needed to be fixed, and made playability suggestions.
-The core internal testing group was composed of a dozen student interns from a variety of fields of study including earth and environmental science, animation and gaming from Nanyang Technological University and Nanyang Polytechnic.
+The core internal testing group was composed of a dozen student interns from a variety of fields of study including Earth and environmental science as well as animation and gaming from Nanyang Technological University and Nanyang Polytechnic.
 We also relied on outside testers who volunteered their time to play the game and provide feedback in the areas of playability and comprehension.
-Many of these volunteer testers were preteen and teenage digital natives who are familiar with a variety of interactive game genres: their feedback was invaluable in finetuning the mechanics of the game, and in identifying the strongest features of the game and those that required improvement.
-We worked with volunteer testers in Singapore, Indonesia, Philippines, Vanuatu, China, Italy, Mexico and the United States.
+Many of these volunteer testers were preteen and teenage digital natives who are familiar with a variety of interactive game genres: their feedback was invaluable in fine-tuning the mechanics of the game and in identifying the strongest features of the game and those that required improvement.
+We worked with volunteer testers in Singapore, Indonesia, the Philippines, Vanuatu, China, Italy, Mexico, and the United States.
+We also received useful playability suggestions during our PICO oral/poster interactive demonstrations at the 2017 and 2019 EGU conferences in Vienna, Austria.

-1.7 Interdisciplinary Collaboration
+1.7 Interdisciplinary collaboration

-Inter-disciplinary collaboration between scientist and artists is a fundamental part of developing a game of disaster prevention, and this presents unique possibilities and challenges.
-The idea of inter-disciplinary collaboration has wide appeal but making it work in reality can oftentimes prove more challenging than expected.
+Interdisciplinary collaboration between scientist and artists is a fundamental part of developing a game of disaster prevention, and this presents unique possibilities and challenges.
+The idea of interdisciplinary collaboration has wide appeal, but making it work in reality can oftentimes prove more challenging than expected.
 Scientists and artists are used to different methodologies and usually operate under different parameters.
 The scientists who participated in this project offered a high degree of expertise but oftentimes were uncomfortable with a game development process that seemed to them too intuitive.
-Artists were at times uncomfortable with a scientific method that seemed rigid and points of view that seemed narrowminded.
-In order for the collaboration to bloom the team had to develop a mechanism for collaborators to maintain an ongoing dialogue and focus on the end result.
+Artists were at times uncomfortable with a scientific method that seemed rigid and points of view that seemed narrow-minded.
+In order for the collaboration to bloom, the team had to develop a mechanism for collaborators to maintain an ongoing dialogue and focus on the end result.
 The team had to find and practice a methodology of interdisciplinary collaboration that was suitable for this project.
-Exchanging points of view was an important part of the inter-disciplinary collaboration, and we believe this broadened the horizons of most participating scientists and artists.
-The former were exposed, for example, to the challenging and complex process of developing and producing an interactive game with highproduction values.
-The later were exposed to the complexities and technicalities of natural hazards.
-Oftentimes some in the scientific community assume that making a game, or "gamifying" a particular subject as it is sometimes called, is a 225 straightforward process mostly focused on scientific information and software technical issues.
-Likewise many in the gaming community don't always value the critical importance of deeply understanding the scientific and technical data as a requirement to produce gaming experiences that provide the correct essence of the subject at hand.
+Exchanging points of view was an important part of the interdisciplinary collaboration, and we believe this broadened the horizons of most participating scientists and artists.
+The former were exposed, for example, to the challenging and complex process of developing and producing an interactive game with high-production values.
+The latter were exposed to the complexities and technicalities of natural hazards.
+Oftentimes some in the scientific community assume that making a game, or "gamifying" a particular subject as it is sometimes called, is a straightforward process mostly focused on scientific information and software technical issues.
+Likewise, many in the gaming community do not always value the critical importance of deeply understanding the scientific and technical data as a requirement to produce gaming experiences that provide the correct essence of the subject at hand.
 Our empirical research and practice in making games about disaster preparedness has taught us that an open dialog and discussion between scientists and artists is critical when making games about disaster preparedness and response.
-Only a true and deep collaboration between game artists and Earth scientists is able to produce games that non-technical users play because they want to not because they have to, games where true learning is embedded in gameplay.
+Only a true and deep collaboration between game artists and Earth scientists is able to produce games that nontechnical users play because they want to - not because they have to - games where true learning is embedded in gameplay.

-2 Act One, Connecting with the Community
+2 Act I: connecting with the community